TroyCaywood/Python/100 Days of Code/Days/Day-12.md

 #### Local Scope
 - Local scope exists within functions

-In this example we defin a function called drink_potion and create a variable called potion_strength that is 2.
+In this example we define a function called drink_potion and create a variable called potion_strength that is set to 2.
 When we call the function it prints 2, but if you try to print the potion_strength variable you get a name error.
 That's because the potion_strength variable only is accessible from within the drink_potion function.
 It is in the drink_potion's local scope.
 ```python
 # Local Scope